Why does System Data take so much disk space on Mac?

 But have you noticed?
 Apple suggests that you clean up only those files and documents that are created by you.
 This doesn't address the macOS System Data large problem.
 Luckily, there are workarounds.

-I'm not going to lie, doing this manually is a bit of a long-winded process.
-And I hate to sound like a nagging mum, but I must say with caution, double-check all files and folders carefully before you delete something that could affect your system.
+I'm not going to lie; doing this manually is a bit of a long-winded process.
+I hate to sound like a nagging mum, but I must say carefully double-check all files and folders before you delete something that could affect your system.

 Here's how to check and delete storage "System Data" files: